ryandeshon/wordpress-starter/README.md

     base_pagination( $current, $total, $format )
 This is really just an abstraction of [paginate_links](https://codex.wordpress.org/Function_Reference/paginate_links), but can be useful for generating pagination on dynamically created pages, or pages stitched up from external API results.

-    generate_buy_button( $isbn, $format )
-The generate_buy_button function will automatically create a "Buy Now" button which populates a dropdown with retailer links.
-Pass through the isbn of the title, and format (Paperback, Hardcover, Audio CD, Audio Download, or Ebook) and you will be returned the dropdown.
-The retailer links that are populated are controlled in get_all_retailer_links.

     filter_excerpt( $content )
 Enable this if you want to filter out certain tags (like images, or tables) from a piece of content.